 I have been getting a lot of emails and calls from people asking for the best way to start when learning how to flip houses.
-There is so much information out there and it is hard to determine where to begin.
+There is so much information out there and it can be hard to determine where you should begin.
 How do you get into this game?
-I’ve given it a lot of thought and decided to post what I think are the top 5 things to do to get started and to succeed at flipping houses.
+I’ve given it a lot of thought, and I’ve decided to share what I think are the top 5 things to do to not only get started, but to succeed at flipping houses.

 - Develop the Right Mindset – It is very, very, very important to develop a positive attitude and align yourself with success.
 You have to be prepared to receive the opportunities that will come to you.
 Some people have deals coming their way left and right but just are not seeing them because they are not prepared to deal with them.
 They let fear take over and they are so frozen that they just cannot act.
 Your level of desire has to be higher than your level of fear.
 You will be afraid.
 Fear will keep you from making some big mistakes, but don’t let it stop you from ever doing anything.
 You have to be willing to get out of your comfort zone.
 After a while, you will look back and wonder what you were so afraid of.